gvwilson/thirdbit/src/fiction/still-book/index.md

 Her wood felt damp all the way through.
 She stood with a groan.
 Her arms and legs felt like they had warped overnight.
 What she really needed was a hot mug of machine oil to warm up her clockwork.
-A mug of machine oil, and---
+A mug of machine oil, and—

 She patted her pockets.
 They were as empty as the box she had slept in.
 She didn't have any candy, not a single gumdrop.
 She shook her head.
-The first thing was to find some oil---she could worry about how to pay for it later.
+The first thing was to find some oil—she could worry about how to pay for it later.

 Still tucked her violin under her arm and set off.
 She couldn't